 Yes.
-You may continue to receive income or profits from your business and still be eligible for DI benefits as long as you meet the basic DI eligibility requirements.
-You may still be eligible for PFL benefits as long as you meet the basic PFL eligibility requirements.
+You may continue to receive income or profits from your business and still be eligible for Disability Insurance (DI) and Paid Family Leave (PFL) benefits as long as you meet the basic DI and PFL eligibility requirements.
+Visit Am I Eligible for Disability Insurance Benefits or Am I Eligible for Paid Family Leave Benefits.

 The Application for Disability Insurance Elective Coverage (DE 1378DI), as well as the Information Sheet: Elective Coverage for Employers and Self-Employed Individuals (DE 231EC) can be downloaded or ordered from the Taxpayer Assistance Center at 1-888-745-3886.

 Premiums are based on the net profit you reported on Internal Revenue Service (IRS) Form 1040 Schedule SE for the previous tax year.
 Life insurance salespersons who are not required to file a Schedule SE should use the net income from IRS Form 1040 Schedule C (line 31) in place of Schedule SE net profit to compute the annual premium.
-For 2017, the annual premium rate is 4.55 percent of the amount reported as net profit up to $110,902, the taxable wage ceiling for State Disability Insurance contributions.
+For 2020, the annual premium rate is 5.25 percent of the amount reported as net profit up to $122.909, the taxable wage ceiling for State Disability Insurance contributions.
 The rate is evaluated and recomputed each calendar year on or about November 30.

 You are sent a statement at the end of each quarter showing the amount due for the quarter.
 Your payment is due by the last day of the month following the close of the quarter.